 Home

-ATLAM – The Audiovisual Transfer in Latin American Migration
+ATLAM – Audiovisual Transfer in Latin American Migration

 ATLAM is a 4-year PhD research project (2023-2027) conducted at Ghent University within the research groups of Multiples, TRACE and CESSMIR.